alachins/raisd/README.md

     $ wget https://github.com/alachins/raisd/archive/master.zip
     $ unzip master.zip
     $ cd raisd-master
-    $ make
+    $ ./install-RAiSD.sh

 The executable is placed in the path RAiSD/raisd-master/bin/release.
 A link to the executable is placed in the installation folder, i.e., raisd-master.

+RAiSD version 2.7 or later uses the [GNU Scientific Library (GSL)](https://www.gnu.org/software/gsl/)

 Test Run
 --------